Bachelor of General Studies

 Are you looking for a career in a high-demand field with diverse opportunities?
 Are you interested in healthcare, computers, management, law, and working with other professionals?
 If so, then consider Western’s Bachelor of Science in Health Information Management.

-The Department of Criminal Justice and Legal Studies offers students the option of studying in two separate degree programs: Criminal Justice and Legal Assistant.
+The Department of Criminal Justice and Legal Studies offers students the option of studying in two separate degree programs: Criminal Justice and Legal Studies.